 - You cannot log in to it directly - you must switch to it - akin to Fast User Switching or Switch User

-- It has no "normal" session characteristics (e.g. Windows Explorer, 3D graphics acceleration and so forth)
+- It has no "normal" session characteristics (e.g. Windows Explorer, 3D graphics acceleration, screen saver, screen lock and so forth)

 - It is inaccessible by default on all Windows installations.
 It must be enabled

-- Once enabled, you will be greeted with the Windows default Session 0 "nag dialog" in your logged-in session task tray.
+- Once enabled, you may be greeted with the Windows default Session 0 "nag dialog" in your logged-in session task tray.
 Use this dialog to switch to Session 0.

 - You may see errors or warnings in the Windows Event Logs in relation to services running interactively in Session 0 being "invalid" or "in error" or "disallowed".
 These can generally be safely ignored

 - You may find you lose all network connectivity if you switch to Session 0.
 This can be problematic if you are using RDP or other remote control software

 - You may just see a black screen when you switch to Session 0

 - You may see badly redrawn application windows and dialog boxes on Session 0